-8. Allowances for doubtful accounts
+9. Allowances for doubtful accounts

-Allowance for doubtful accounts on receivables, bills and loans are provided based on the results of review of the collectibility of accounts balances and the guidelines issued by the relevant regulations.
-When receivables are considered uncollectible, a write-off should be made after approved by the Bank's Board of Directors.
+Allowance for doubtful accounts on receivables, bills and loans of the Bank and its subsidiaries are provided based on the results of review of the collectibility of accounts balances and the guidelines issued by the relevant regulations.
+When receivables are considered uncollectible, a write-off should be made after approved by the Board of Directors.

-9. Investment accounted for using equity method
+10. Investment accounted for using equity method